LPCDRP/biodiff/biodiff.1.md

 **biodiff** is a simple utility originally developed for whole genome comparisons.
-It uses **diff**(1), an implementation of Myer's algorithm to find longest common substring and determine the minimal difference between the sequences.
+It uses **diff**(1), an implementation of Myer's algorithm to find longest common substrings and determine the minimal difference between the sequences.
 Output is in the Variant Call Format.